 The forward-offset router location is also quite convenient and gives you lots of space on the table to work with.
 There is an aluminum ¾” mitre track for accessories, and T-slots on the fence and table so you can use any sort of accessory required for featherboards, fence risers and stops.
 There are leveling screws and a dust-collection port as well.

 The Bench Dog router table’s “Pro Fence” is one thing that sets this unit apart, though.
 It’s based on a one-piece heavy-duty aluminum fence which is machined to be square and flat, but there are several sub-fences for zero-clearance work and a bit guard to let you adjust to any type of job, as well as dual fence slots that let you move the fence to the “other side” for maximum convenience.

 There are a few drawbacks to this Bench Dog router table, which you might consider the Best Router Table.
 The plate only has a two-inch hole so you need to order a separate plate to accommodate larger bits, the on-off switch is difficult to reach, the “noise-limiting” cabinet has a tendency to echo the sound of the router, and the plate only fastens down with two screws which leaves open the possibility of losing level over time.

 We like the 40-001 a lot and we’re sure you will too.
 We just aren’t sure that you’re better off with this unit at its price, than you are with the Bosch for more than $100 less.

 Kreg PRS2100 Bench Top Router Table

-The Kreg router table takes a very different approach to construction and is Definitely considered the Best Router Table in many ways.
+The Kreg router table takes a very different approach to construction and is Definitely considered From the Best Router Tables In 2016 in many ways.
 It’s built on a wide stance steel stand, and has many of the same features as the company’s full-size models.